Welcome to Night Vale: Premise

-Welcome to Night Vale takes place in the fictional town of Night Vale, a desert town somewhere in the southwestern United States.
+Welcome to Night Vale takes place in the fictional town of Night Vale, a desert town located somewhere in southwestern United States.
 In this town, the myriad paranormal and supernatural occurrences are treated as mundane.
 For example, Cecil remarks on how there is a new dog park which the town council forbids anyone from entering, which he does not find strange.
 Fink describes the town as "a Southwestern commuter suburb with no place for anyone to commute to."

 Welcome to Night Vales plot consists of long-form storytelling.
 Individual episodes usually function as standalone narratives and only rarely contain significant developments in story line.
-The writers employ running jokes and plot arcs; for example, the Glow Cloud, one of the series's repeating characters, hypnotizes the townspeople with its colors and noxious gas, making people chant "ALL HAIL THE GLOW CLOUD," and becomes president of Night Vale's school board.
+The writers employ running jokes and plot arcs; for example, the Glow Cloud, one of the series' repeating characters, hypnotizes the townspeople with its colors and noxious gas, making people chant "ALL HAIL THE GLOW CLOUD," and becomes president of Night Vale's school board.
 Another running joke is the low survival rate of interns at the radio station; the only interns, former and present, who are currently alive include (in order of appearance) Cecil, Chad Bowinger, Dana Cardinal, Maureen, and Kareem.

 Characters and narratives often emerge and develop slowly, while unrelated stories may combine to form new plot points.
-Major stories have included the development of a romantic relationship between Cecil and Carlos; the stranding of several characters, including Carlos, in a "desert otherworld"; the invasion of Night Vale by the corporation StrexCorp, from the rival town of Desert Bluffs, and StrexCorp's eventual expulsion from Night Vale; the 2014 mayoral elections, with subsequent terrorist activities by failed mayoral candidates the Faceless Old Woman Who Secretly Lives in Your Home and Hiram McDaniels; and the complications surrounding McDaniels's subsequent imprisonment and trial.
+Major stories have included the development of a romantic relationship between Cecil and Carlos; the stranding of several characters, including Carlos, in a "desert otherworld"; the invasion of Night Vale by StrexCorp, a corporation based in Night Vale's rival town Desert Bluffs, and StrexCorp's eventual expulsion from Night Vale; the 2014 mayoral elections, with subsequent terrorist activities by failed mayoral candidates the Faceless Old Woman Who Secretly Lives in Your Home and Hiram McDaniels; and the complications surrounding McDaniels's subsequent imprisonment and trial.
 The series's fourth anniversary in June 2016 coincided with a two-part climax to the storyline of the invasion of Night Vale by mysterious strangers, led by a demonic beagle puppy accidentally summoned from Hell by Chad Bowinger, a former radio intern.
 The early plot point of a miniature city buried under the town's bowling alley resurfaced after this, in addition to the sporadic appearance of Huntokar, a deer-headed deity with connections to both the tiny city and Night Vale's unusual nature.
 More recent plot points include the resolution of the Blood Space War, the aging of Lee Marvin, the town being brought back into the normal flow of time, and the whereabouts of the missing Delta flight 18713.